Abhiyendru/python_minor_project/README.txt

 2. Python3 interpreter
 3. Mysql python connector

 At First the CCMS table.py file will be executed for one time only which will create the required tables and databases in the my sql server.

+Change the user name and password in both of the files as per your user and password in mysql server.

 After that you can use the Main project file which contains all the operations it can do.
 I have added a little synopsis or the flowchart of the program as well.